taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 The application should work the same as before.
 The source code can be found in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/5.0.0).

 In the third part of the refactoring, you will use a normalized state structure.
-Therefore you can install the neat library [normalizr](https://github.com/paularmstrong/normalizr).
+Therefore, you can install the neat library [normalizr](https://github.com/paularmstrong/normalizr).

 {title="Command Line",lang="text"}
 ~~~~~~~~